 Preparation:

 In a large container, place first the piloncillo or sugar, add water and stir until the sugar dissolves.
-Then add the pineapple peels, core and pulp (optional), cinamon stick, cloves and rest of the water.
+Then add the pineapple peels, core and pulp (optional), cinnamon stick, cloves and rest of the water.

 Cover well with a cheesecloth or towel that allows the brew to breathe.
 Ideal room temperature is 22-24°C. Fermentation expedites on a warm environment and slows down when it is cooler.

-To allow the sugar and fruit to fermet it is important to leave the mix undisturbed.
+To allow the sugar and fruit to ferment, it is important to leave the mix undisturbed.
 The yeast living in the fruit skin will then feed of sugar and provide the beverage with its traditional flavour plus the carbonation.

 Check the beverage after 24 hours.
-You will notice small bubbles and white foam formed at the top of the water, this foam is normal.
+You will notice small bubbles and white foam formed at the top of the water; this foam is normal.
 Remove the white foam with a plastic or wooden spoon.
 Let it rest for another 24 hours and taste.
 You can repeat the process for a total of 72 hours.
 Fermenting for more days than the recommended will turn the beverage into vinegar.

 Strain the liquid and place it in a glass pitcher, it can be chilled in the refrigerator for a few hours or served immediately with lots of ice.
 Enjoy!